yuriybash/non-hacker-news-ml/README.md

 The `notebooks` directory has more technical information the model selection and training process, but I'll provide a high-level overview in this README.

+And most importantly - try out the [Chrome Extension](https://chrome.google.com/webstore/detail/non-hacker-news/hpngeobpeckngjhdchikmijnkhfmedph) to see the model in action!

 ## The goal